nuxt-modules/leaflet/docs/components/l-control.md

 # LControl

-> Add any custom component as a leaflet control
+> Base component for implementing map controls.
+Handles positioning.
+All other controls extend from this component.

 ## Demo